ashish5433/RagChatBoot-Backend/README.md

 ## RAG BASED AI CHAT BOT

-Backend for a chatbot that ingests feeds, stores and manages data, and provides query responses powered by LLMs, with robust session management
+Backend for a chatbot that ingests feeds, stores and manages data, and provides query responses powered by LLMs, with session management

 ## Overview